 A Look At The Windows 7 Phones

-Compared to the likes of Google and Apple, Microsoft are a fairly new player in the smartphone sector, having only made their operating system available in 2010.
-However, the company has managed to gain a small, yet solid, niche in that small period of time that may well act as a base of future expansion, particularly if they continue to integrate so many of their software packages together.
+Compared to Google and Apple, Microsoft are a new player in the smartphone sector.
+However, the company has managed to gain a small, yet solid, in that small period of time that may well act as a base of future expansion, particularly if they continue to integrate so many of their software packages together.

 Here we will take a look at the first ten phones to carry the Windows 7 operating system and how they compare to one another.